Skip to Content

 GLG 1411 Environmental Geology Laboratory

 Identification of minerals and rocks.
 Analysis of natural hazards, natural resources, pollution and anthropogenic problems.
 Development/proposal of mitigation/remediation strategies.
-Laboratory must be taken concurrently with GLG 1401, Environmental Geology.
+This is a face-to-face laboratory and must be taken concurrently with GLG 1401, Environmental Geology.
 Two lab hours per week.

 0 Credit Hours